sodazone/ocelloids-services/guides/TESTING.md

 cp /tmp/zombie-ec047b89ae432a54bb97ff1401168c68_-2918468-ZmVs2g32nrLJ/asset-hub-kusama-local-1000-rococo-local.json chain-specs/assethub-local.json
 ```

-4. Run the server

-Use npx to run the server and pipe the output to stdout and a file for searching in later:
+4. Run the server using npx and pipe the output to stdout and a file for searching in later:

 ```shell
 npx xcm-mon -c ./config/dev.toml | tee /tmp/xcm.log